loganpowell/shadow-proto-starter/README.md

 Now, let's check to ensure everything's in order for access via Node...

-Change your "super basic" `lib/core.cljs` file to:
+Change your "super basic" `lib/core.cljs` file for testing in Node:

 ```clj
 (ns lib.core)